MyZenKey/sp-sdk-ios/README.md

 ## 4.0 Configure Client ID and Redirect URI

+All Service Providers must add their application's client Id to their `Info.plist`.
 Retrieve your client Id from the ZenKey dashboard and add the following key to your application’s `Info.plist`:

 ```xml
     <key>ProjectVerifyClientId</key>
     <string>{your application's client id}</string>
 ```

 You also need to configure the redirect URI to be used.
-The redirect URI is used for callbacks to the SDK and several ZenKey services.
+The redirect URI is used for callbacks to the SDK from several ZenKey services.
 You can use the default, pre-configured URI or create a custom redirect URI.

 The default URI is  `{your client Id}://com.xci.provider.sdk`.
 Use this URI by adding your client Id to your `Info.plist` as a custom scheme: